-For example, some research suggests that there may be a gender disparity in the public interest sector.
-Specifically, unlike other sectors of the legal profession, which are dominated by men, certain categories of the public interest sector appear to include a higher representation of women.
-For example, the AJD Study I reported that 27% of the female attorneys surveyed were in public interest jobs as compared with 18% of the male attorneys.
+&lt;sup>21 THE NALP FOUND.
+FOR LAW CAREER RESEARCH AND EDUC. & THE A.B.A., AFTER THE JD II: SECOND RESULTS FROM A NATIONAL STUDY OF LEGAL CAREERS 45-77 (2009) [hereinafter AJD II]. interest jobs as compared with 18% of the male attorneys.
 The greatest disparity existed outside of government positions where 9% of the female attorneys surveyed worked in civil legal services, public defenders' offices, nonprofits, education, or other non-government public interest offices, while only 4% of the male attorneys worked in these offices.
 The AJD Study II similarly found that 31% of the female attorneys surveyed worked in public interest jobs as compared with 21% of the male attorneys.
 Some studies indicate that Latina/o, along with African American, attorneys work in public interest and government jobs at higher rates than White attorneys.
 While the exact number of Latina/o public interest attorneys is unknown, national surveys and other data suggest that overall the numbers are relatively small.
-Based on 2008 U.S. Census data, at over 46 million, Latina/os are one of the largest and fastest growing racioethnic groups, constituting approximately 15.4% of the total United States population.
+Based on 2010 U.S. Census data, at over 50.5 million, Latina/os are one of the largest and fastest growing racioethnic groups, constituting approximately 16.3% of the total United States population.
 However, they continue to be seriously underrepresented in the legal profession.
 Specifically, Latinas/os constitute only approximately 2.8% of all lawyers in the United States, 1.8% male and 1.04% Latina.
-Thus, in light of the relatively small proportion of both Latina attorneys, as well as all other attorneys who work in the public interest sector, it can be concluded that the number of Latina attorneys in the public interest sector is considerably less than 1% of all lawyers.
+Thus, in light of the relatively small proportion of both Latina attorneys, as well as all other attorneys who work in the public interest sector, it can be concluded that the number of Latina attorneys in the public interest sector is considerably fewer than 1% of all lawyers.
+While much still remains to be learned about public interest attorneys, there appears to be one well-documented and widelyshared characteristic within the public interest bar.
+Public interest attorneys are paid markedly low salaries, and over the past few years their salaries have not kept comparable pace with salary increases in the private sector.
+As reported in the NALP survey of 2010] &lt;sup>22 A/D I, supra note 18, at 59.